RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 Magic Happens does NOT charge surrender fees like some rescues.
 However, you may consider sponsoring its snip (if it is not yet spayed or neutered) by donating the amount needed for its surgery.
 Visit our Sponsor-A-Snip page for more information.

-When your pet is surrendered to MHRR, he or she will be kept in an approved foster home with one of our volunteers.
+When rabbits are surrendered to MHRR, he or she will be kept in an approved foster home with one of our volunteers.
 After intake, your rabbit would get health checked by our vet just to make sure everything looks good, spayed/neutered (if not already), and microchipped.

 We like to make sure we get to know each bunnies personality, likes and dislikes so we can better place them with adopters.